lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 What is a kernel?
 -----------------

-In the RSP Notebook Aspect, your notebooks will be operating in a kernel that has access to the full LSST Science Pipelines, including the Butler (see :ref:`NB-Intro-Use-A-NB-faq-butler`, below).
+In the RSP Notebook Aspect, notebooks will be operating in a kernel that has access to the full LSST Science Pipelines, including the Butler (see :ref:`NB-Intro-Use-A-NB-faq-butler`, below).
 Many standard Python libraries and modules will be available, and users can `install <https://nb.lsst.io/environment/python.html>`_ additional Python tools they wish to use.
 See also `this tutorial on installing python packages <https://packaging.python.org/en/latest/tutorials/installing-packages/>`_
 (which includes, e.g., use of "pip install").
-To view a list of packages available to you, type "pip list" in a terminal.
+To view a list of packages available, type "pip list" in a terminal.

 .. _NB-Intro-Use-A-NB-faq-python: